 There are a few other options that are readily available in most places that won’t cost you an arm and a leg:

-- Palettes – chances are good you know someone who is always making insanely cool stuff from palettes.
+Chances are good you know someone who is always making insanely cool stuff from palettes.
 Well, that’s because once you’re comfortable with it, they’re a cheap source of lumber that has a rustic appeal to it.
 Check out your local Facebook re-sale groups or Craigslist and you’re sure to find some at a low cost.
 Picking apart some decently fresh palettes and reassembling them into garden boxes of various sizes is a great way to cut out the price of raw materials, and it also allows you to be one of those people.
 Ya know… those people; Pinterest palette people.

-- Cinder blocks – these guys.
+These guys.
 LOVE them.
 They’re everywhere, and even brand new, they’re only about a dollar at Lowe’s.
 They’re great for many reasons, but here’s two: you can use them as the border of a raised bed, then use pond liner or tarp as a liner for the inside, creating a pretty easily constructed garden bed.
 OR you can use them as individual double-planters.
 We did this last year; I used some painter’s tape and spray paint to stencil on a cute little design.
 They’re great for planting in your front yard and can add a nice POP of color!

-- Containers for individual plants – those great little greenhouses with the individual cells are nice but of course cost money we don’t want to spend.
+Those great little greenhouses with the individual cells are nice but of course cost money we don’t want to spend.
 A great way to start plants is in cardboard egg containers, just make sure you poke a hole in each bottom for drainage.
 Once you’ve got your young seedlings, you can widen the hole and then plant the entire carton in the ground.
 Cat litter containers are also great for individual plants that like space, like tomatoes, and are easy to move around as needed.
 Upcycle!

-Frugal Seeds and Starts
+How to Find Seeds and Starts Cheap

 Again, since quality seed packs can sometimes be expensive, finding other ways to get seeds and starts is essential.